modular/modular/KGEN/docs/public/programming-manual.md

 underlying `!pop.pointer<element_type>` type in MLIR, and we desire a way to implement these C++-equivalent unsafe constructs in Mojo.
-Eventually, these will migrate to all being methods on the Pointer type, but until then, some need to be exposed as builtin operators.
+Eventually, these will migrate to all being methods on the Pointer type, but until then, some need to be exposed as built-in operators.

 <!--
 TODO: document all of these: